smart-data-models/dataModel.DCAT-AP/DataServiceDCAT-AP/doc/spec_JA.md

   description: 'Data Service adapted from DCAT-AP 2.0 specification, but extended with additional properties and compatible with NGSI standard'
   properties:
     accessRights:
-      description: 'This property MAY include information regarding access or restrictions based on privacy, security, or other policies'
+      description: 'Property.
+This property MAY include information regarding access or restrictions based on privacy, security, or other policies'
       type: string
       x-ngsi:
         type: Property
     address:
-      description: 'The mailing address'
+      description: The mailing address
       properties:
         addressCountry:
           description: 'Property.
 The country.
 For example, Spain.
 Model:''https://schema.org/addressCountry'''